AdamShmanske/Baltimore-City-Employee-Salary-Cluster-Analysis/README.md

 ## Data Question and Graphical Answer
 ### How are employees in Baltimore City clustered based upon gross pay, annual pay, and days worked?

 The Baltimore City employee data points were clustered by 3 different anchors.
 These clusters were determined using the Solver function on Microsoft Excel.
-Below is a picture of the 3 cluster points that excel choose in order to minimize Z-Scores between all other data points.
+Below is a picture of the 3 cluster points that excel chose in order to minimize Z-Scores between all other data points.
+The anchors can be classified as greater or lower than the average value based upon the Z-Scores given.

 ![alt text](https://github.com/AdamShmanske/Baltimore-City-Employee-Salary-Cluster-Analysis/blob/main/Screen%20Shot%202020-10-20%20at%201.50.14%20PM.png)